 - has the effect of substantially interfering with the targeted student’s ability to participate in or benefit from the services, activities, and privileges provided by the school.

-Any student or parent who has knowledge of conduct in violation of this rule or any student who feels he/she has been bullied in violation of this rule should immediately report the conduct to the [school administrator] who has responsibility for all investigations of student misconduct including bullying.
-A student or parent may also report the conduct to a teacher or counselor who will be responsible for notifying the principal, Jill Smith.
+4. Any student or parent who has knowledge of conduct in violation of this rule or any student who feels he/she has been bullied in violation of this rule should immediately report the conduct to the principal who has responsibility for all investigations of student misconduct including bullying.
+A student or parent may also report the conduct to a teacher or counselor who will be responsible for notifying the principal.
 This report may be made anonymously.

 LEGAL REFERENCE: I.C.
 20-33-8-0.2

 CARMEL CLAY ELEMENTARY SCHOOLS BULLYING PREVENTION INITIATIVE

 · If we know that somebody is being bullied, we will immediately tell an adult.

 · We will include students who are being left out.

 · We will help students who are bullied.